circonus/docs/content/circonus/on-premises/installation/installation.md

          "DC2server": "<uuid>"
      }
      ```
-     The secondary datacenter would have only the local stratcon node in
+     The backup datacenter would have only the local stratcon node in
      `_machlist`, but its `groups` and `node_ids` would be identical to the
      primary.
 This ensures that metric data will flow to both datacenters.
    * The `web_db` role must have all web_db nodes from both datacenters, and